THE THIEF IN PARADISE, Part 2

 Likewise following this regeneration, the scriptures set forth certain criteria and standards which must be met before one can be made acceptable to the heavenly phase of the kingdom.

-Such as: Making a full surrender or consecration of oneself to the LORD, and then taking up ones cross and following in the Masters footsteps.
+Beginning with a full surrender or consecration of oneself to the LORD, and becoming Christ’ disciple and, taking up ones cross and following in his footsteps.

 The first step, consecration is explained by the Apostle Paul in Rom 12:1,